 The year was 1987.
 One man hit the road with a briefcase, a box of videotapes, and a campaign that would dominate automotive TV for nearly a decade.

 This man was Strong Associate Russ Randolph.
-He was commissioned as the exclusive salesman for the Don’t You Buy No Ugly Truck advertising campaign, the brainchild of my father Mike Strong and his colleague Tommy Charles.
-For years, Randolph traveled the country selling one of the most memorable commercial packages in dealer history.
+He was commissioned as the exclusive salesman for the Don’t You Buy No Ugly Truck advertising campaign.
+For years, Randolph traveled the country selling the most successful syndicated truck program in dealer history.

 In the beginning, “Don’t You Buy No Ugly Truck” was only a slogan, launched primarily in the Birmingham market.
 Shortly after it was introduced, the phrase’s success made it clear that a spokesperson delivery would up the ante.

 The first Ugly Truck casting call took place at a client’s dealership.
 The open-to-the-public event was a huge success, generating an unanticipated turnout and drawing hundreds of people into the Mazda dealership.
 While the client certainly profited from the additional brand exposure, it was us who scored biggest with the discovery of Granny.

 Once Granny was embedded in the ads, the campaign’s popularity exploded.
 All across the nation, people who were alive in the ’80s will remember the iconic, lightheartedly patronizing figure warning them against the perils of purchasing an unsightly truck.